We run, we improve, we scale: The XGBoost story at Uber

 Nan Zhu is a software engineer at Uber.
 He works on optimizing Spark for Uber’s scenarios and scaling XGBoost in Uber’s machine learning platform.
 Nan has been the committee member of XGBoost since 2016.
 He started the XGBoost4J-Spark project facilitating distributed training in XGBoost and fast histogram algorithms in distributed training.

-Felix Cheung is an engineering manager II at Uber and a PMC and committer for Apache Spark.
+Felix Cheung is a senior engineering manager at Uber and a PMC and committer for Apache Spark.
 Felix started his journey in the big data space about five years ago with the then-state-of-the-art MapReduce.
 Since then, he’s (re-)built Hadoop clusters from metal more times than he would like, created a Hadoop distro from two dozen or so projects, and juggled hundreds to thousands of cores in the cloud or in data centers.
 He built a few interesting apps with Apache Spark and ended up contributing to the project.
 In addition to building stuff, he frequently presents at conferences, meetups, and workshops.
 He was also a teaching assistant for the first set of edX MOOCs on Apache Spark.

 Comments on this page are now closed.